M66B/FairEmail/FAQ.md

 *Editor*

-Tap on the robot button in the top action bar of the message editor.
+Tap the robot button in the top action bar of the message editor.
-If the text in the message editor is empty, the message being replied to will be answered (using the configured answer prompt), else the entered text will be sent, which could be a question or command.
+A dialog box will appear (since version 1.2259).
-If you select entered text, it will be replaced by the answer.
+You can select the prompt and select whether to input the message you typed and/or the message you are replying to.

 For example: create a new draft and enter the text "*How far is the sun?*", and tap on the robot button in the top action bar.